Selling food online can be a big jump from the traditional methods, and a hard-fought challenge.

 You’re now in a position to collect their data follow them around the web or get them to enquire about your products.

 Understanding your target market and what they are searching for, as well as how you can influence their buying decision, is vital to creating content that converts into sales.

 If you’re in business development, you probably want to engage both your current and prospective customers.

-Why not print publish a blog post you have created and send it to prospective clients or even current customers?
+One option is to turn a blog post you have created into a printable document (or vice versa) and send it to prospective clients or your current customers?

 That brings us on nicely to email marketing.

 5. Use email marketing to keep bringing your customers back for more.